Facts and Myths on HIV/AIDS: Prepared by Mia Malan

 Myth 11: I can’t get HIV from oral sex.

 It’s true that oral sex is less risky than some other types of sex.
 But you can get HIV by having oral sex with either a man or a woman who is HIV-positive.
 Always use a latex barrier during oral sex.

 Myth 12: ARVs disfigure you.

 Today this rarely happens.
 In the past, some ARVs displaced fat in people’s bodies.
 One such drug, D4T, also known as Stavudine, was on the South African list for HIV treatment until early last year.
 It is a cheap drug that works efficiently but has many side effects, such as the loss of fat in the legs, arms and face, resulting in people’s bodies looking “unbalanced”.
-The state replaced it in April last year with a drug with fewer side effects, TDF.
+The state replaced it with a drug with fewer side effects, TDF.

 Others, such as AZT, have also been linked to displacing fat in the body.
 Some drugs cause fat to show up in the stomach, the back of the neck or the breasts in both men and women.
 But this almost never happens today as doctors are better equipped to monitor the drug’s side effects and have a range of replacement drugs to choose from.
 In extraordinary circumstances of fat displacement, the government offers free liposuction or breast removal surgery.